root-project/root/docbook/users-guide/ALittleC++.md

 ## Classes, Methods and Constructors

 C++ extends C with the notion of class.
-If you’re used to structures in C, a class is a `struct` that is a group of related variables, which is extended with functions and routines specific to this structure (class).
+If you're used to structures in C, a class is a `struct` that is a group of related variables, which is extended with functions and routines specific to this structure (class).
 What is the interest?
 Consider a `struct` that is defined this way: